RafaLopesMelo/interpreter-in-go/README.md

 ## 📄 Introduction

 This project is an implementation of an interpreter written in [Go](https://go.dev/) for a fictional programming language called "RMLang".
+The project is completely dependency-free, using only native Go packages.

 ## 🚀 Features